 Thermal Imaging Surveys and Water Leaks

-Water leaks come in many forms and finding them through thermal imaging leak detection is one of the methods used.
+Water leaks come in many forms and finding them through thermal imaging leak detection is one of the methods used, alongside other types of leak detection.
 However, although it is a very powerful and useful method to find leaks, you would struggle to find water leaks with thermal imaging alone.
 A professional leak detection specialist will use a range of tools, methods and processes to locate a leak.

 Thermal Imaging Camera – Functions

 Clearly, as the name suggests, thermal imaging cameras display images in a visual format but showing temperature (thermal) variances across the objects they are looking at.
 Even on a surface which to the naked eye look normal can show temperature variances such as below…

 In the image above, you can see the towel rail and the pipes leaving it going into the floor but where do the pipes go?
 Well, as you can see, thermal imaging leak detection tools will show that clearly.

 This isn’t just useful for seeing where potential leaks are but also for tracing pipes across a property – in floors, walls, ceilings etc. This can work for both hot and cold pipes.
 To help this process, professional thermal imaging cameras are very sensitive to small changes in temperature.

 Very importantly, although these thermal imaging leak detection cameras can be used by a novice to do basic tasks, to get the best from them and increase the chances of finding a leak a trained leak detection specialist will spot things that a regular person would not.